 The best approach for conducting descriptive analyses is to first decide about the types of variables and then use approaches for descriptive analyses based on variable types.

-Broadly, variables can be classified into quantitative and categorical.
-Quantitative variables represent quantities or numerical values (e.g. age, weight, phone bill, volume etc.) while categorical variables describe quality or characteristics of individuals (e.g. colour, ethnicity, gender etc.).
-Both variable types have further sub-classifications but this broad classification is usually sufficient for deciding the approaches for conducting descriptive analyses.
+Broadly, variables can be classified into qualitative and quantitative.
+Quantitative variables represent quantities or numerical values (e.g. age, weight, phone bill, volume etc.) while qualitative variables describe quality or characteristics of individuals (e.g. colour, ethnicity, gender etc.).
+Both variable types have further sub-classifications but the broad classification is sufficient for deciding approaches for descriptive analysis.

 Descriptive analysis for each individual variable

-For quantitative variables, create a histogram and a box-and-whisker plot to get an idea of the shape of the distribution.
+For quantitative variables, it is a good idea to first create a histogram and a box-and-whisker plot to get an idea of the shape of the distribution.
 If the shape is symmetric, then calculate and present mean and standard deviation whereas if the shape is skewed, calculate and present median and quartiles.
 You could also calculate and present min and max values.
 These descriptive analyses would also help you identify outlying and improbable values so that you can double check data entry errors.

 For categorical variables, create frequency tables and present them in bar charts, pie charts or doughnut charts.
 These approaches are sufficient to get an idea of distributions of variables and of typos and other errors in data entry.